Quinn-p/CSU-Hackathon-Rover/README.md

 # Rover Path Planning Project

-This project contains code for rover path planning using A* algorithm and terrain analysis.
+This project contains code for rover path planning using Bidirectional A* algorithm and terrain analysis.
 Due to GitHub's file size restrictions, some large input/output files have been excluded from the repository.

 ## Excluded Files
 The following files are not included in the repository due to their large size: